 Olive Smith breaks up with her boyfriend York and is then fired from her job, both within days of each other.
 Her mother and friends suggest that she get away from L.A. and take some time out.
 She searches online and finds a house in Piru and agrees to rent it for the weekend.
 She settles into the big old house.
 However, what she has not reckoned with is the owner Harvey who has a hatred for millennials.
 Harvey has decided he wants to experience what it is like to kill someone and prepares to make Olive his victim.

 Richard Bates, Jr. is a director who specialises in dark comedies carping at middle-class values.
 All of his films so far sit with one foot in the horror genre.
-Bates has made Excision (2012), Suburban Gothic (2014) and Trash Fire (2016).
+Bates has made Excision (2012), Suburban Gothic (2014), Trash Fire (2016) and the subsequent King Knight (2021).

 Tone-Deaf did minimal box-office and received some surprisingly bad reviews.
 And yet of all of Richard Bates, Jr.’s films so far, it is the one that gets the mix right.
 Throughout his films, Bates seems to be aiming for a dark sardonic humour that caricatures people from various walks of life (although mostly disaffected millennials and conservative middle-class families and their cloying values).
 In some of Bates’ other films – I’m thinking of Suburban Gothic – this comes out as too broad.
 Here though you get the feeling that Bates and his cast hit the note of what he has wanted to do all along with pitch perfection.